3 Continents -

 Siena is a university student, artist, and advocate studying Game Design.
 She has extensive experience as a member and leader of committees and boards that work to create social change.
 She leads various community initiatives, planning, and overseeing fundraising and community engagement events, such as for Plan International Australia and Country to Canberra.
 She was a participant in GEM’s recent community Arts & Health program in Sydney (GEMAH-SYD).
 Siena will be representing GEM Connect, leading the 3 Continents Creativity and Well-being Program, facilitating guest speakers and co-producing the Australian podcasts.

-This first podcast episode will be recorded for the Pixelache 2021 Festival Radio programme.
+This first podcast episode was recorded for the Pixelache 2021 Festival Radio programme.
 The theme of this festival is #Burn__, connecting current experiences of psychological, social, and environmental collapse with survival, resilience, and thriving.
 This episode features an introduction to the 3 Continent representatives, followed by a panel discussion with organisational cultural practitioners and artists below on the broad topic of creativity and well-being.

 Recorded live session repeat: Sunday 13th June: 11.00-12.00 EEST; 13.00-14.00 PKT; 18.00-19.00 AEST.